- Philosophy of Journal of Counseling and Psychology

 Theoretical and conceptual papers written from a scholarly perspective are also encouraged.

-Authors will use the reference style outlined by the Publication Manual of the American Psychological Association, Sixth Edition.
+Authors will use the reference style outlined by the Publication Manual of the American Psychological Association, Seventh Edition.
 Please use Times New Roman 12-point font and at least one-inch margins.
 Authors bear full responsibility for the accuracy of citations, quotations, figures, and facts.
 Be sure to adhere to the following guidelines:

 Include an abstract of no more than 150 words.